ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Quantum Adiabatic Theorem

-If a quantum system starts in a ground-state, so long as we evolvethe state slowly,
+If a quantum system starts in a ground-state, so long as we evolvethe state slowly, it is likely to remain in a ground-state.

 ##### Metaheuristics

+Used to find "good" approximate solutions to general optimisation problems.
+A search policy that explores the optimisation function $f(x)$ by evaluating it at certain values of $x$.

+They use the principle that good solutions are likely to be near other good solutions, i.e. the optimisation surface has some smoothness.

 ##### Exploration vs Exploitation
 ##### Quantum Annealing
 ##### Quantum Tunneling